 Be sure to check out our super simple New Year’s Game, too!

-Setting up your New Years fizzy science activity is super easy!
+Setting up this fizzy science is super easy.

 Cover the glitter with plenty of baking soda.
-(Don’t let the kids see the glitter!)
+(You don’t want the kids see the glitter!)

-Once the children are ready, slowly pour the vinegar into the glass and watch the magic happen.
+Once the children are ready, have them slowly pour the vinegar into the glass and watch the magic happen.